CyVerse-learning-materials/SciApps_guide/maizecode.rst

      |MCrna_URL|

      ..
 Warning::
         If clicking on **Visualize** (e.g., when the multiqc_report.html file is selected), the file will be displayed in a new tab of your web browser window, so please check if pop-ups from SciApps are blocked by your browser and disable it if needed.

   5. To add the URL you got from the last step to the SciApps JBrowse, click **Tools** (from SciApps top menu), then **JBrowse** to load JBrowse.
 As shown below, select 'Maize B73v4', click **File**/**Open track file or URL**, then paste the URLs under **Remote URLs - one per line** (not shown).
-For displaying alignments, you need add URLs for both the bam and index (.bai) files.
+For displaying alignments, you need to add URLs for both the bam and index (.bai) files.

      |jbrowse_add|